ibm-cloud-docs/databases-for-mysql/howto-v8-upgrade.md

 As a best practice, retain your current v5.7 backups until the version 8 import is evaluated.
 Use mysqldump or mydumper to export your 5.7.x databases.
 For more information, see [Migrating to Databases for MySQL](https://cloud.ibm.com/docs/databases-for-mysql?topic=databases-for-mysql-migrating).

 Once your upgrade is complete, changes cannot be reverted.
 The changes are incompatible, and you cannot use the data directory from MySQL 8.0 on MySQL 5.7.
-Clients should retain the backup of MySQL v5.7, as it helps to restore it on a MySQL 5.7 instance, should the changes be reversed.{: .note}
+Retain your MySQL v5.7 backup, as it helps to restore it on a MySQL 5.7 instance should the changes need to be reversed.{: .note}

 ### Upgrade Prerequisites
 {: #mysql8-ga-existing-deployments}